ojayballer/ECHOLOCK/README.md

 The `MODEL/NOTEBOOK/ECHOLOCK.ipynb` notebook documents part of my experimentation process, specifically my work with a **RandomForest** classifier that achieved **92% accuracy** on the validation set.

 However, my model selection process extended beyond what is shown in the notebook.
-I experimented with multiple algorithms including **LinearSVC**, **Logistic Regression**, and **Gradient Boosting** through separate training scripts.
+I experimented with multiple algorithms including **LSTMS**,**LinearSVC**, **Logistic Regression**, and **Gradient Boosting** through separate training scripts.
 After extensive benchmarking and performance analysis, I chose **LinearSVC** (Linear Support Vector Classifier) for the final production deployment, saved as `ECHOLOCK.pkl`.

 ### Why LinearSVC?